This store requires javascript to be enabled for some features to work correctly.

 FREE SHIPPING ON ALL ORDERS | 5% OFF ON ORDERS OVER $100

-• Free shipping Free delivery on all orders.
+• Free shipping Free and fast shipping on all orders Australia-wide.

 • Ethically sourced.
-Giving back to salt miners and crafters.
+Paying fair wages to Himalayan salt workers.

 • Authentic and high quality.
-Sourced from the highest quality salt.
+Hand crafted by the most experienced craftsmen.

 Why is my salt lamp leaking water?